Are you looking for a good short story to read this summer? Check out The Open Boat (here) by Stephen Crane.

-The boys and I read this story earlier this year and it ranked in my top 3 stories for the year (out of about 300 stories/poems).
-I made an oil painting to go with this story – actually- the oil painting depicts the former SS Commodore (coming straight ahead) because when this boat sank, Crane spent a day and a half adrift at sea with three other guys.
-It was Crane’s traumatic experience with the Commodore sinking that led to the clever story he created in “The Open Boat.”
+The boys and I read this story earlier this year and it ranked in my top three stories for the year (out of about 300 short stories/poems).
+I made an oil painting to go with this story – actually- the oil painting depicts the former SS Commodore (coming straight ahead) because in real life, when the SS Commodore sank, Crane spent a day and a half adrift at sea with three other guys.
+It was Crane’s traumatic experience with the Commodore sinking that led to the clever story he created with “The Open Boat.”

 One of the things I love about the Open Boat (besides the rich adjectives, irony, and personality of the characters) has to do with the two parts of the story.
 First, the men endure a night at sea and endure the harsh conditions.
 The next day, they are close to shore, see people, and assume that help is on the way.
 They even find four cigars and a usable match to celebrate!
 However, part 2 of the saga begins when the men realize that nobody is coming to rescue them!
 Nada.
 Critics tend to expound on this story to talk about the deceptive nature of reality and human limitations, but I like the simple, straight forward scenario Crane develops: here we have 4 exhausted survivors that need to fight again in order to beat the surf and make it to shore!

 Sometimes we have to endure and fight hard to keep going – even when mentally we thought things would have been over at a certain time.
-Joyce Meyer calls it staying stable while not having a pity party about what “should have been”!
-And the Bible reminds us that we can do all things through Christ who gives us strength – that He will work all things FOR our good (Romans 8:28) and He who calls us is also the One who will bring it to pass!
+Joyce Meyer calls it staying stable while not having a pity party about what “should have been” – And remember that we can do all things through Christ who gives us strength – that He will work all things FOR our good (Romans 8:28) and He who calls us is also the One who will bring it to pass!

 “The correspondent did not know all that transpired afterward.
 When he